darrylhein/proophessor/docs/tutorial/introduction.md

 ```

-Finally, we add some prooph flavour and change the method of the handler to handle a prooph message
+Finally, we add some prooph flavour and change the method of the handler to handle a prooph message:

 ```php
 <?php